nigelhorne/Geo-Coder-GooglePlaces/README.md

         $geocoder = Geo::Coder::GooglePlaces->new(gl => 'ca');
         $geocoder = Geo::Coder::GooglePlaces->new(oe => 'latin1');

-    To specify the language of GooglePlaces's response add `language` parameter with a two-letter value.
+    To specify the language of Google's response add `language` parameter with a two-letter value.
 Note that adding that parameter does not guarantee that every request returns translated data.